-RHP stands for Recirculatory Hemoperfusion, EBOO stands for extracorporeal blood oxygenation and ozonation and both describe roughly the same type of treatment: blood is drawn from one arm, transported into a machine where it’s mixed with ozone and then re-infused into the other arm.
+EBOO stands for extracorporeal blood oxygenation and ozonation, RHP stands for Recirculatory Hemoperfusion.
+Both describe roughly the same type of treatment: blood is drawn from one arm, transported into a machine where it’s mixed with ozone and heparin and then re-infused into the other arm.

-The preferred ozone concentration for EBOO treatments is 0.1 to 40 mcg/ml, the total amount of ozone varies between 10,000 to 1,200,000 mcg, the total volume of drawn blood can be as high as 6,000 ml.
+The total volume of drawn blood can be as high as 6,000 ml.